opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/networking_secgroup_rule_v2.html.markdown

     CIDR (i.e. 192.168.0.0/16).
 Changing this creates a new security group rule.

-* `remote_group_id` - (Optional) The remote group id, the value needs to be an HuaweiCloud ID of a security group in the same tenant.
+* `remote_group_id` - (Optional) The remote group id, the value needs to be an OpenTelekomCloud ID of a security group in the same tenant.
 Changing this creates a new security group rule.

-* `security_group_id` - (Required) The security group id the rule should belong to, the value needs to be an HuaweiCloud ID of a security group in the same tenant.
+* `security_group_id` - (Required) The security group id the rule should belong to, the value needs to be an OpenTelekomCloud ID of a security group in the same tenant.
 Changing this creates a new security group rule.

 * `tenant_id` - (Optional) The owner of the security group.
 Required if admin